 2009 In December 2009, I released The Last of the Dashkin and promised fans that it wouldn’t be another 3 years before the next Brackenwood story.
 2010 In November 2010, I messaged Sean McGee to ask if he was interested in working with me on a Brackenwood game.
 My plan was that the ►►

 Ever get that thing where your finances don’t reflect how busy you are?
 Like somehow the money doesn’t seem to justify working your eyes to the bone?
 Yeah me too.
 Story of the independent professional in the 21st Century huh?
 It’s a good thing I love what I’m doing, for the most part.
-Here’s what ►►
+Here’s ►►

 Dashkin was in “development hell” for almost a year.
 My own excitement and confidence in the game were dissipating.
 Sean couldn’t even look at it without feeling sick because it had grown larger and messier, far beyond what it was originally designed for, with many new features tacked on.
 The .fla was unstable, slow and ►►